craftingcity/The-Known-World/Game Notes/Prime Timeline.md

 Humans wake in the fields. [[Dwarves Specifics|Dwarves]] become carved from stone, the first story of a [[Halfling Specifics|Halflings]] is told.
 The [[Elves Specifics|Elves]] say they've lived childhoods in another place, and their knowledge shows it.
 Soon Dwaves find the nomadic [[Goliath Specifics|Goliath]] wandering their mountians, some [[Gnome Specifics|Gnomes]] trundle in.
 It will be some years until the first [[Dragonborn Specifics|Dragonborn]] will be born, but many other "exotic" races such as [[Kenku Specifics|Kenku]] and [[Tiefling Specifics|Tiefling]] place their origin stories around this time as well.

+date:
+title: Scholars Unite
+content:
+A "common" language has been formed.

 date: 013AF
-title: A young [[Arthur Simonson]] makes moves
+title: [[Arthur Simonson]] raises his sword
 content:
 The adventurer king makes his first moves against evil.
-His tale's beginning is unremakable.
+He will soon find [[On those Involved with Arthur Simonson|good friends]].

 date: 025AF
 title: A long Wait